Many or all companies we feature compensate us. Compensation and editorial

 • Your own finances (credit score, income, etc.)

-For instance, uncertainty around President Trumps’ tariff policy and the recent U.S. credit rating downgrade from Moody’s have impacted current mortgage rates.
+For instance, uncertainty around President Trumps’ tariff policy and the U.S. credit rating downgrade from Moody’s in May have affected current mortgage rates.

 Should you wait for rates to drop before buying a house?

 And in the meantime?
 Housing prices will likely continue to rise.
 For instance, J.P.
 Morgan expects housing prices to rise by 3% this year.
-So while families try to wait out insignificant drops in interest rates, housing prices are skyrocketing; any minor savings you’d get by waiting for a small rate drop over the next year will be obliterated by rising housing prices.
+As Zillow pointed out, anticipated rate hikes are already showing up in home prices.
+So any minor savings you’d get by waiting for a small rate drop over the next year could be obliterated by rising housing prices.

 I feel that pain personally: My husband and I bought a house in the late summer of 2020 with a 2.75% rate.
 Last year, we almost bought a house at a near-7% rate.
 Despite financing $50,000 less than we did with our current mortgage, our monthly payment would have been about $500 more than the payment for our current home.
-We ultimately pulled out because of a bad inspection, but we recognize that we’re going to have to get comfortable with a higher payment if we ever intend to move.
+We ultimately pulled out because of a bad inspection, but we recognize that we’ll need to get comfortable with a higher payment if we ever intend to move.

 Having trouble navigating today’s financial markets, from saving for a down payment to securing a mortgage with a manageable interest rate?
 Financial experts can never have all the answers, either—but talking through the possibilities with one can help.
 Services like Money Pickle let you connect with a real financial advisor (a Certified Financial Planner) to discuss major financial decisions like when to buy a house and how to invest in today’s confusing market.